wh1tney/sound-shuffle/README.md

 # SoundShuffle

-This app shuffles and plays sounds from a SoundCloud profile page.
+Listen to a shuffled mix of your favorite sounds from SoundCloud!

 ###Why is this useful?
-Like Twitter, SoundCloud posts operate in a linear fashion.
-If you are an active SoundCloud user, the amazing Little Dragon track you reposted on Wednesday is at the bottom of your profile by Friday.
-Recall the good vibes by shuffling your sounds with SoundShuffle.
+Like Twitter, SoundCloud resources are posted linearly.
+If you are an active SoundCloud user, that amazing Little Dragon track you reposted on Wednesday is at the bottom of your profile by Friday.
+Bring back the vibes by shuffling your favorite sounds with SoundShuffle.

 Happy listening.

-###Technologies used:
+###Tech:
 Sinatra
 HAML/SASS
-CoffeeScript
-Heroku
+AngularJS
-SoundCloud API
+SoundCloud API / JavaScript SDK [Plangular](https://github.com/jxnblk/plangular)
-[Plangular](https://github.com/jxnblk/plangular)